Skip to content

 InfluxDB

-InfluxDB is the most commonly used destination for Butler SOS metrics.
-It's a time-series database optimized for storing measurements and metrics.
+InfluxDB is the recommended destination for Butler SOS operational metrics.

 Why InfluxDB?